TASIS Switzerland: Academics

 Elementary students follow the Core Knowledge Foundation curriculum as well as an Italian Section curriculum.
 Middle and high school program includes English-as-an-Additional-Language (EAL) content courses, Advanced Placement courses, and the International Baccalaureate program.

 Students are required to wear school uniforms.

 Athletics

 TASIS offers soccer, volleyball, basketball, swimming, tennis, badminton, track and cross country at the varsity and junior varsity levels.
 Students travel throughout Switzerland and Europe for tournaments.

 TASIS is a member of the Swiss Group of International Schools (SGIS).

 Campus

 The TASIS campus is located on the Collina d'Oro, overlooking the city of Lugano and Lake Lugano to the North.
 The most notable campus building is Villa De Nobili, a 17th-century mansion that still contains the suits of armor placed there when the building was owned by Marchese De Nobili, Italian Ambassador to Switzerland.
 It houses dormitories, classrooms, administrative offices, and the school's dining room.
+The M. Crist Fleming Library was designed by architect David Mayernik, who received the Palladio award from the Traditional Building (Traditional Homes and Period Homes magazines) for that work.
+Mayernik also designed the campus of TASIS Portugal and buildings at TASIS England.